krenalis/krenalis/doc/src/developers/app.md

 	// ...
 }

-// EventRequest returns an event request associated with the provided event
+// EventRequest returns a request that can be used to dispatch an event to the
+// app.
-// type, event, and transformation data. func (ky *Klavyio) EventRequest(ctx context.Context, eventType *chichi.EventType, event *chichi.Event, data map[string]any, redacted bool) (*chichi.EventRequest, error) {
+func (ky *Klavyio) EventRequest(ctx context.Context, typ string, event *chichi.Event, extra map[string]any, schema types.Type, redacted bool) (*chichi.EventRequest, error) {
 	// ...
 }